 (5) Fifth, we store Personal Data only for as long as the retention of data is required by law, a contract or is necessary for the provision of our Services or required for protecting us against legal claims.
 At the end of the retention period, we shall permanently erase the Personal Data or anonymize it.

-(6) Sixth, we do our best to make sure that the Personal Data we process is accurate and limited to what is necessary.
+(6) Sixth, we do our best to make sure that the Personal Data we process is accurate and limited to what is necessary for the purpose for which it was collected.

 Personal Data we process about End-Users